nexticodes/event-scheduler-app/README.md

 # AIGHT BET
+## Don't just plan it, DO IT.

-It is a social event scheduling app with a twist.
+It is a social event scheduling app that encourages people to commit to plans they made with their friends.